 The current members of the charitable company are included in the Reference and Administrative Details on page 1.
+An independent Member was appointed in March 2021.

-The principle activity of the Trust is to run a senior school for boys and girls located in Maidenhead, Berkshire.
+The principal activity of the Trust is to run a senior school for boys and girls located in Maidenhead, Berkshire.